 Generally, commercial banks require borrowers to hedge the interest rate risk on a senior loan in the range of 50-75% of the total loan amount.
-Other capital providers do not usually require hedging unless the relevant deal comes with a floating rate component (which is unusual).
+Other capital providers usually do not require hedging.
 Where required, hedging must be in place on the date of utilization and maintained up to the final termination date.
 In some instances, the borrower may enter into the relevant arrangements sometime after utilization in accordance with an agreed hedging policy prior to utilization.
 Interest rate risk is usually hedged by way of a customary interest rate swap and on a standard ISDA form document.

-Fixed interest rate deals have become more common in the market.
+In the current low interest rate environment, fixed interest rate deals become more common in the market.
 This is especially so where an alternative capital provider is the lender.
 The rationale for choosing a fixed rate deal become more common in the may vary but many borrowers want to avoid the often substantial costs associated with terminating or closing out a swap prior to maturity in connection with a disposal or refinancing.
 A fixed rate deal brings its own problems, and the break costs associated with prepayment may prove to be equally substantial.